Matt Wisler

-Matthew Robert Wisler (born September 12, 1992), nicknamed Wis, is an American professional baseball pitcher in the Detroit Tigers organization.
+Matthew Robert Wisler (born September 12, 1992) is an American former professional baseball pitcher.
 He was drafted by the San Diego Padres out of high school in the seventh round of the 2011 Major League Baseball draft.
-He made his MLB debut in 2015.
-He has played in Major League Baseball (MLB) for the Atlanta Braves, Cincinnati Reds, San Diego Padres, Seattle Mariners, Minnesota Twins, San Francisco Giants, and Tampa Bay Rays.
+He played in Major League Baseball (MLB) for the Atlanta Braves, Cincinnati Reds, San Diego Padres, Seattle Mariners, Minnesota Twins, San Francisco Giants, and Tampa Bay Rays.

 Early life

 Wisler was born in Bryan, Ohio, and is one of three children of Bob and Sue Wisler.

 He attended Bryan High School in his hometown.
 In his senior season, Wisler pitched to a 6–1 record, recording a 0.17 ERA and striking out 71 hitters over 42 innings, while allowing 13 hits and seven walks.
 He signed a national letter of intent to play college baseball with the Ohio State Buckeyes, but chose to sign with the Padres.

 Career

 San Diego Padres

 Wisler was drafted by the San Diego Padres in the seventh round of the 2011 Major League Baseball draft.

 In 2012, pitching for the Fort Wayne TinCaps, Wisler went 5–4 with a 2.53 earned run average and 113 strikeouts in 114 innings pitched.
 He started 2013 with High-A Lake Elsinore, going 2–1 with a 2.03 ERA with 28 strikeouts in 31 innings.
 He was promoted to the Double-A San Antonio Missions on May 6, 2013.

 The Padres invited Wisler to spring training in 2014, but he did not make the team.
 Wisler split the 2014 season between the Double A and Triple A levels, recording a 4.42 ERA, and 10–5 record, along with 136 strikeouts over 146 2/3 innings pitched with the Missions and El Paso Chihuahuas (giving up 21 home runs in 146.2 innings).
 In 2015, Wisler was again invited to spring training.